jennifer184/Jennifer184/README.md

  <img src="/images/pet_feeder.png" align="right" width=40% height=40%>
  <h4>IoT Remote Cat Feeder with Webcam using Raspberry Pi</h4>
  A personal fun project to feed my cats breakfast and dinner so I didn't have to.
-I added a remote feeding feature paired with a webcam to help me decide on the optimal the amount of food to deliver them.
+I added a remote feeding feature paired with a webcam to help me decide on the optimal amount of food to deliver them.
 This little project allowed my to go on small trip while not having to board them or hire anyone since I could monitor their food, water, litter, and make adjustments remotely.
 (Python, hardware, Bash, Yawcam)
 </div>
 </br>
 </br>
 </br>